 Following is the syntax of using a return statement in the c# programming language.

 If you observe the above syntax, we used a return keyword as the return type, and the value parameter return_val is used to return the value.
 The return_val parameter value can be either string or integer or array or list of the object based on our requirements.

 Now we will see how to use a return statement in the c# programming language with examples.

 Following is the example of using a return statement in the c# programming language.

 If you observe the above code, we used a return statement in the SumofNumbers method.
 Whenever we call the SumofNumbers method, it will execute that method and return the resultant value using the return statement.

-When we run the above c# program, we will get the result as shown below.
+When we run the above c# program, we will get the result below.

 This is how we can use the return statement in the c# programming language based on our requirements.